War Is Hell (film)

 War is Hell is a 1961 American war film written, produced and directed by Burt Topper.
 The film stars Baynes Barron and Michael Bell and is narrated by Audie Murphy.
 A featured cast member is Judy Dan.

 Plot

+The available footage of the film.
+The full film has not been found.

-Set during the Korean War, the film depicts the atrocities of battle.
+Set during the Korean War on July 27, 1953, the film depicts the atrocities of battle.
 Sgt.
 Garth (Barron), a bloodthirsty egomaniac, neglects to tell his soldiers that there has been a cease fire.
 The sergeant sends his unit into an enemy bunker, where they are fiercely attacked by the enemy.
 The few who survive secure the bunker, and Garth attempts to take credit for their actions.
 Further chaos ensues, resulting in the deaths of many in the platoon, as well as a mortal wound to the sergeant.

 Release

 The film ran in Japan and West Germany in late 1961, sometimes titled War Hero.
 Its release in the US was delayed, with some of the cast and crew suspecting that distributors were put off by the depiction of an American war criminal.
 It was finally released in 1963, with Audie Murphy's narration added to soften the film's message, and distributed by United Artists the next year on a double bill below the James Bond film From Russia with Love.